Finding peace with Parkinson’s

 A suburban garden created over the last eight years with all year round interest.
 In spring bulbs and stunning azaleas and rhododendrons throw off the dark days of winter and from June onward there are perennials and grasses in abundance.
 A little wildlife pond, greenhouse and sculptures make this a wonderful place to visit.
 It’s a garden that shows that being diagnosed with Parkinson’s needn’t stop you creating a peaceful place to sit and enjoy.

-When the current restrictions are lifted why not find the time to visit Alison and Peter either in the evening to enjoy a glass of wine while listening to live music or to indulge in fantastic cakes and afternoon tea.
+Join Alison and Peter in 2022 either in the evening to enjoy a glass of wine while listening to live music or to indulge in fantastic cakes and afternoon tea.
 Click here to keep an eye on openings.

-The National Garden Scheme has been supporting Parkinson’s UK since 2012, donating over £1 million in that time to help drive better care, treatments and quality of life for those living with Parkinson’s.
-In 2019, the National Garden Scheme donated £185,000.
-With all our gardens closed under the current COVID-19 restrictions there is no money being made at the garden gates and funding for our beneficiaries will likely be down by 80% this year.
+The National Garden Scheme has been supporting Parkinson’s UK since 2012, donating over £1 million in that time to help drive better care, treatments and quality of life for those living with Parkinson’s and in 2022 we will be celebrating 10 years of partnership with Parkinson’s.
+In 2021, the National Garden Scheme donated £212,500.

 If you enjoyed this content please consider making a donation to help us continue to support our nursing and health beneficiaries and people like Alison